sa1ntslovur/freshify/docs/docs/guides/training-guide.md

 {: .warning }
 We are diligently working on updating our Training Guide.
 Your patience is greatly appreciated.

+{: .warning }
+Store Supervisors are no longer authorized to conduct training.
+Only Assistant Store Managers and higher ranks are permitted to train.

 ## Information
 {: .text-yellow-300 }